nicolaprezza/cvs-rk/README.md

 ### Compile

-The library has been tested under linux using gcc 4.9.2.
-Use cmake to generate the Makefile:
+The library has been tested under linux using gcc 4.9.2/5.2.1 Use cmake to generate the Makefile:

 firstly, create and enter a build/ directory

 > mkdir build; cd build

-Then, launch cmake as (default build type is release):
+Use cmake to generate the makefile (default build type is release):

 > cmake ..